reactjs/react.dev/content/docs/testing-recipes.md

 ### Timers {#timers}

 Your code might use timer-based functions like `setTimeout` to schedule more work in the future.
-In this example, a multiple choice panel waits for a selection and advances, timing out if a selection isn't made in 5 seconds:
+In this example, a multiple-choice panel waits for a selection and advances, timing out if a selection isn't made in 5 seconds:

 ```jsx
 // card.js